6 Solar Facts That Will Change the Way You Think About Energy

 This is perhaps the most quietly telling solar fact of all.

-Koch Industries — one of America’s largest private corporations, with subsidiaries spanning oil refining, petrochemicals and fossil fuel distribution — built a 45-megawatt solar farm comprising more than 100,000 panels directly on-site at its Pine Bend oil refinery in Minnesota.
-The stated reason was straightforward: to cut costs and improve energy efficiency.
+Koch Industries is one of America’s largest private corporations with massive subsidiaries spanning oil refining and petrochemicals.
+It built a 45-megawatt solar farm comprising over 100,000 panels directly on-site at its Pine Bend oil refinery in Minnesota.

 Source: Koch Inc. Environmental Stewardship page; DEPCOM Power press release; EPA ENERGY STAR Partner of the Year Award documentation (2023).